IanAbaxx/abaxx-vc-sdk/CONTRIBUTING.md

 # Contribution Guide

 This repo acts as a one-stop, opinionated toolkit for all things Self Sovereign Identity (SSI).
 Before contributing, we recommend that you review the [README](README.md), dig into some of the specifications it mentions, take a look at recent PRs, and issues.
 The SDK is intended to be used in any go project.
-Our [SSI Service](github.com/d-protocol/ssi-service) makes use of the SDK for much of its core functionality.
+Our [VC Service](github.com/d-protocol/vc-service) makes use of the SDK for much of its core functionality.

 When you're ready you may:
 * Propose ideas in our SSI [discord](https://discord.com/channels/937858703112155166/969272692891086868) channel